Right-bank uprising (1664–1665)

 The Right-Bank Uprising was initiated by Right-Bank peasantry, supported by Cossack-Russian troops against Right-Bank Hetman Pavlo Teteria and Poland-Lithuania in January 1664–1665.

 Prelude

-Right-Bank peasantry was dissatisfied by the attempts of Pavlo Teteria and Jan II Casimir to restore the privileges of szlachta, which would bring back the situation in Right-Bank Ukraine to when before Khmelnytsky Uprising occurred.
+Right-Bank peasantry was dissatisfied by the attempts of Pavlo Teteria and Jan II Casimir to restore the privileges of szlachta, which would bring back the situation in Right-Bank Ukraine to before the Khmelnytsky Uprising.
 After Poland-Lithuania suffered a major defeat during Siege of Hlukhiv, Right-Bank peasants were inspired by this and intensified an uprising in the Right-Bank.
 Ivan Sirko was an external instigator of this uprising.

 Uprising

 First phase

 The Uprising began in January 1664.
 Cossack-Russian troops entered Right-Bank to assist the rebels in their uprising on February, but they had a decentralized leadership structure, their leaders were operating independently.
 Ivan Sirko captured Bratslav and Uman.
 The uprising spread to all of Right-Bank.
 Despite the difficulty of situation, Pavlo Teteria and Ivan Vyhovsky remained loyal to the Polish King, trying to hold Chyhyryn and Bila Tserkva.
 On March 27, Vyhovsky was accused of collaborating with rebels and was executed by the Polish authorities.
 1,500 captured rebels were executed, but this only further provoked the rebels and intensified the uprising even further.
 Sirko defeated Polish-Cossack forces in Chyhyryn and seized Teteria's treasure after capturing the city.
 On April, as the rebels were capturing more cities, Teteria and Polish troops retreated to Poland, surrendering Right-Bank to the rebels.